sanjananatraj/thirdwavecoffeebase/static/README.md

 The base URL is [thirdwavecoffeebase.com](https://thirdwavecoffeebase.com).
 All endpoints stem from this website itself :)

 ## Resources
-This API has three main endpoints to retrieve data based on different resources: `roasters`, `coffees`, `locations`, and `origins`.
+This API has four main endpoints to retrieve data based on different resources: `roasters`, `coffees`, `locations`, and `origins`.
 You can get data based on a particular roaster, coffee name, or get a list of roasters depending on location.

 ### `/roasters`
 To retrieve a list of all available roasters in the database, request this endpoint without any parameters.